Kedhar193/Quiz_Management_RestApi/README.md

 ## Conclusion

 This Quiz Management REST API provides essential endpoints to create and manage quizzes effectively.
 The detailed endpoints facilitate various operations like adding questions, categorizing them, creating quizzes, and evaluating quiz results.
 The structured error handling and logging ensure robustness and maintainability of the application.

+## Source

+link to the youtube video : https://youtu.be/vlz9ina4Usk?si=YKkwCjQTmznSPIRf

+I built this project by following a tutorial on YouTube.
+It was a great way to learn about springboot framework , spring data jpa and restful services .